- Mission statement

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-- If your child is on the SEND register they will have a Pupil Passport, target planner and provision map.
-These documents are reviewed on a regular basis and parents are given a copy of pupil passports.
+- If your child is on the SEND register they will have a Pupil Passport and target planner.
+These documents are reviewed on a regular basis and parents are given a copy of pupil passports along with their targets.
 The child is at the heart of the pupil passport and parents are involved in writing the document.

 - If your child has complex SEND they may have a Statement of SEND or an Education Health Care Plan (EHC), which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
 This meeting will take the form of a Person Centred Review (PCR) and will be held on an annual basis.
 Professionals from outside agencies may be invited to attend PCRs.